slamdata/purescript-decimals/docs/Data/Decimal.md

 getExponent :: Decimal -> Int
 ```

-Get the exponent from a decimal number.
+Get the places from a decimal number.

 #### `fromInt`